KelloHitt/SoliatareGame/README.md

             Hi there!
-Here is my solitare game that I created last year.
+Here is my solitare game that I created last year as shown in the file above!

 To run the shell, please ensure to close all tkinter and turtle graphics windows after the ‘let’s play’ turtle graphic